An Afropunk Sci-Fantasy Setting

-Tikor is a world where deities and spirits are as real as the nature that surrounds them.
+Tikor is an Afropunk Sci-Fantasy universe where deities and spirits are as real as the nature that surrounds them.
 Since the earliest writings of mankind, the gods have been there with them.
 They are a vital part of the makeup of human societies across the globe.
 This is in a way to be expected.
 Humans were in fact, created by the gods themselves.
 Various grand deities created cultures of their own design and ethos.
-As time marched forward, these various cultures and groups managed to peaceful co-exist.
+As time marched forward, these various cultures and groups managed to peacefully co-exist.
 Sometimes contentiously, sometimes harmoniously, but always striving to co-exist with each other.

 History, however, would change over the course of a tragic day and its horrific night.
 Mime, the Garuda deity of Wisdom, is assassinated at the hands of an alleged Vinyatian assassin.
 Mortal hands had never slain a deity.
 As tensions between the rival nations of Garuda and Vinyata soared under that long Tikor night, a bloody battle erupted between the two sides.
 A truce was eventually called once the truth was revealed, but not before irreversible damage to both sides was done.